 Part III – Certification:

 Here, you’ll need to certify with your signature under penalties of perjury that everything on the form is true and correct.
+Insert the date of form completion and certification in a mm-dd-yyyy format.

 Which Countries Have Tax Treaties With the United States?